recomb-conference/recomb2026/how_to_register.md

 ---

-Registrants may log into their account to change or update their registration details. **For cancellations or modifications to the chosen ticket type**, please contact us at [admin@iscb.org](mailto:{info@recombconf.org).
+Registrants may log into their account to change or update their registration details. **For cancellations or modifications to the chosen ticket type**, please contact [admin@iscb.org](mailto:{info@recombconf.org).

 All cancellation requests must be submitted in writing via email to the RECOMB 2026 Registration Management at [admin@iscb.org](mailto:{info@recombconf.org). **Cancellations received by 6 May 2026, 23:59 (AoE)** will be eligible for a refund, **minus a $50 processing fee.**